jsantell/rotate/README.md

 rotate
 ====

-UI component for CSS3 rotations.
+UI component for CSS3 rotations for use with [component](https://github.com/component/component).
 Works in Chrome, Firefox, Opera, Safari, IE9+

 ## Installation